okirch/freemap/README.md

 In the case of UDP, it is possible to define probing packets to send to the port, in order to verify the kind of service that is running there.

-All results from these probing activities are stored in the project directory.
+All results from these probing activities are stored in sparse files within the project directory.
 These are mapped into memory as needed.
 In particular, these files will appear fairly large, but they usually occupy only a few blocks on disk - the rest is holes.

 Last but not least, the data that has been collected can be displayed using